fpclass/iterative-forward-search/README.md

 }
 ```

-You can then find a solution simply with `ifs csp`, which will perform iterations till the given termination function returns a `Just` value.
+You can then find a solution simply by evaluating `ifs csp`, which will perform iterations till the given termination function returns a `Just` value.

 ### Timetabling